 Mode = 0: Previous grouping is used.
 Mode = 1: Groups should be manually indicated.
 Mode = 2: No grouping.

 Options1 Default Meaning -bS tree Initial alignment is calculated by a progressive method using S as the guide tree. -ES SE Destination of supplementary messages. -GN 2 Grouping. -HN 20 Threshold value used in finding conserved regions. -IN 10 Maximum number of iterations in the outer loop. -JN 1 N=1: UPGMA method; N=2: NJ method for tree. -ON 1 Set output mode (omode) to N. 1: output alignment 2: output outlier indel information 4: output normalized alignment scores. -RN Seed of the series of random numbers. -SN 1 Number of iteration series. -U Update mode.
-Members in seq1 are replaced by sequences of the same names in seqn (n>1).
-Seq1 must be a multiple alignment whose members should have unique names. -ps The order of sequences in the output file is rearranged according to the calculated phylogenetic relationship.
+Members in seq1 are replaced by sequences of the same names in seqn (n > 1).
+Seq1 must be a multiple alignment whose members should have unique names. -pi 0 Display alignment with intron positions highlighted by color. -ph 0 Same as above but output an html file. -ps The order of sequences in the output file is rearranged according to the calculated phylogenetic relationship.